manastalukdar/manastalukdar.github.io/website/pages/about/professional/recruiters.md

 <!-- - Stock grants vesting cycle being over 4 years.
 One year initial vesting cliff is acceptable if subsequent vests happen every month or with each pay cycle.
 - Nice to haves:
   - 401(k) matching.
+  - Support / reimbursement for membership of professional organizations such as IEEE, ACM, etc.
+  - Support / reimbursement for attending conferences.
+I would of course be willing to speak at conferences on behalf of the company.
   - Wellness / gym membership stipend.
   - Performance based out-of-band cash bonuses. -->